Resources: Educational Resources

 Resource Category

 Take courses and earn a degree through print-based correspondence!
 ASU-PEP offers Associates's, Bachelor's, and Masters's degrees.
-Courses through ASU-PEP are $264 per credit hour and the MBA degree is $350 per credit hour.
-Print-based courses offered as part of the Paralegal I & II, and advanced Paralegal certificate programs have a tuition rate of $948 and are offered in collaboration with the Center of Legal Studies (CLS).
-Other courses offered through CLS follow the undergraduate tuition rates.
+Courses through ASU-PEP are $264 per credit hour and the MBA degree is $375 per credit hour.
+Print-based courses offered as part of the Paralegal I & II, and advanced Paralegal certificate programs have a tuition rate of $948 per course and are offered in collaboration with the Center of Legal Studies (CLS).
 Please note tuition rates do not include the cost of books.
 Write for course catalog and application information.
 Serves people nationally.
+ASU-PEP is approved to offer Pell grant courses only in select Colorado facilitites.

 Educational Resources, College and Higher Education Courses